Using "Repeat From" to loop actions in a macro

 1. A "Times" value of 0 represents infinity.
 So the looped outputs will never stop.
 This is generally not desirable, so a mapping like this should be paired with another that stops the loop.
 We'll cover that in the next section.

-How to stop an infinite Loop
+How to stop an infinite loop

 When the "Times" field of a loop is set to '0' it will only stop when a "Stop Looping" action is used (or if the active profile is changed).
 There are a few different ways you can set this up depending on how you want the mapping to behave.